Report: Allegations of sexual misconduct against CEO of CBS

-NEW YORK --CBS said Friday that independent members of its board of directors are investigating personal misconduct claims after the company's chief executive, Les Moonves, was the subject of a New Yorker story detailing sexual misconduct allegations.
+NEW YORK --CBS said Friday it is investigating personal misconduct claims after the company's chief executive, Les Moonves, was the subject of a New Yorker story detailing sexual misconduct allegations.

 The media company said it takes all allegations of personal misconduct seriously.
 It said the independent directors are "investigating claims that violate the company's clear policies in that regard."

-CBS's stock fell 6 percent - its worst one-day loss in nearly seven years - as the reports of the misconduct allegations began to circulate around noon Friday, triggering investor concerns Moonves might be forced to step down.
+CBS Corp.'s stock fell 6 percent - its worst one-day loss in nearly seven years - as the reports of the misconduct allegations began to circulate around noon Friday, triggering investor concerns Moonves might be forced to step down.
 The CBS chief has been a towering figure in television for decades, credited with turning around a network that had been mired for years at the bottom ratings.

-The company did not mention Moonves by name but said it issued the statement in response to the upcoming New Yorker article.
-The Hollywood Reporter, citing unnamed sources, was the first to report that the New Yorker would publish an article detailing accusations against Moonves.
-The New Yorker did not immediately respond to inquiries about the report.
+The company did not mention Moonves by name but said it issued the statement in response to the New Yorker article, which was published on the magazine's website late Friday.
+It was written by Ronan Farrow, who wrote a Pulitzer Prize-winning story for the same magazine uncovering many of the allegations against Hollywood producer Harvey Weinstein

+The article says six women who had professional dealings with Moonves say he sexually harassed them between the 1980s and late 2000s.
+Four of the women described forcible touching or kissing during business meetings, it says, while two said that Moonves physically intimidated them or threatened to derail their careers.

-"Upon the conclusion of (the CBS board members') investigation, which involves recently reported allegations that go back several decades, the board will promptly review the findings and take appropriate action," the CBS statement said.
+CBS said that once the investigation by independent members of its board is completed, the full corporate board will review the findings and "take appropriate action."

+It took issue in a statement, however, with the New Yorker article for not accurately representing "a larger organization that does its best to treat its tens of thousands of employees with dignity and respect."

-Mooves is the latest media giant to become embroiled in sexual misconduct allegations since the downfall of Hollywood producer Harvey Weinstein in October triggered the #metoo social media movement.
+Mooves is the latest media giant to become embroiled in sexual misconduct allegations since the downfall of Weinstein in October triggered the #metoo social media movement.

 In November, CBS fired veteran news host Charlie Rose over allegations he had groped women, walked naked in front of them and made lewd phone calls.
 Rose has apologized for his behavior but questioned the accuracy of some of the claims.